Treatment options for schizophrenia

 The two main types of antipsychotics are typical and atypical:

-Typical antipsychotics are dopamine antagonists and are generally associated with more extrapyramidal side effects than atypical antipsychotics.3 They are the first generation of antipsychotics developed in the 1950s.2
+Typical antipsychotics are serotonin-dopamine antagonists and are generally associated with more extrapyramidal side effects than atypical antipsychotics.
+They are the first generation of antipsychotics developed in the 1950s.

-Atypical antipsychotics are serotonin and dopamine antagonists and are generally associated with fewer extrapyramidal side effects than typical antipsychotics, but with more metabolic side effects.3 They are the second-generation antipsychotics developed in the 1990s.2
+Atypical antipsychotics are dopamine partial agonists and are generally associated with fewer extrapyramidal side effects than typical antipsychotics, but with more metabolic side effects.
+They are the second-generation antipsychotics developed in the 1980s.

 Side effects of antipsychotics